Common Name: Chives

 Benefits/Properties: Chives are typically used as a topping, but are also a nutrient-dense food.
 They contain Vitamin A, K, and C but you would need to eat a lot of them to see the direct benefits of these vitamins.
 There are several preliminary studies that show some of the properties found in chives can help improve memory, help you sleep better, and improve eyesight.
 However, as with the vitamins, you would have to eat a significant amount of chives to get these benefits.

-Suggested Uses: Chives are primarily used as garnish, and they add a mild garlicy, onion flavor.
+Suggested Uses: Chives are primarily used as a garnish, and they add a mild garlicy, onion flavor.

 Culinary: For breakfast, try adding chopped chives as a garnish for scrambled eggs or bagels and cream cheese.
 Another fun way to use chives is by making chive blossom butter which can be used on bread or as part of a charcuterie board.